 So, the next time you’re getting rid of your old clothes, think about how they could be recycled into something new.

 Not only will you be helping to reduce waste, but you’ll also be supporting the fashion industry’s shift towards more sustainable options.
 It’s a win-win situation!
-With the right methods and techniques, textile recycling can result in beautiful new fabrics and stylish new clothing items.
+With the right methods and techniques, textile recycling can produce beautiful new fabrics and stylish new clothing items.